 Before assembling your petition, students in the College of Humanities and Sciences should review the ARAC instructions.
 Students who are majoring in a program outside the College should contact the appropriate ARAC representative within that program.
 If you are a freshman or have an undeclared major, then please contact the ARAC representative for the University College by sending an email to UAAarac@vcu.edu.

 You must write a letter explaining your request and provide any documentation supporting your situation.
 See the ARAC letter writing instructions for step-by-step instructions for writing an appeals letter to the committee.
-The ARAC Coversheet [Google form] should be completed and attached to your letter, any supporting documentation and a copy of your unofficial transcript, which can be printed from VCU eServices.
+Complete the ARAC Coversheet [Google form] and then email your letter and all supporting documentation to HSARAC@vcu.edu.

 If you are seeking a retroactive withdrawal or drop, you will also need to complete the Faculty Feedback Form [Google form] for each course being appealed.
 In some cases, an email with the necessary information will suffice.

 The VCU Bulletin outlines university policies.